redpesk-core/afb-binding/README.md

 building microservice architecture components called bindings of the application framework binder.

-This project is available there https://github.com/redpesk/afb-binding.
+This project is available there https://github.com/redpesk-core/afb-binding.

+The binding are usually run by the micro-service architecture binder that is available here ttps://github.com/redpesk-core/afb-binder.

 ## License and copying